walt-id/waltid-identity/waltid-services/waltid-issuer-api2/README.md

 }
 ```

-The initial OSS implementation issues the same credential configuration and dataset once for each holder proof.
+Each Credential Request selects one configuration and dataset and issues one copy for each holder proof.
+A multi-selection offer is redeemed through separate Credential Requests.
 Holder keys may repeat; using distinct cryptographic data is recommended by OpenID4VCI, not required.
-Sessions containing one preconfigured credential-status entry remain single-issuance only because every batched credential requires its own status entry.
+Selections containing one preconfigured credential-status entry remain single-issuance only because every batched credential requires its own status entry.

 ## API Endpoints